neo4j/mcp/docs/CLIENT_SETUP.md

 # MCP Client Setup Guide

-This guide covers how to configure various MCP clients (VSCode, Claude Desktop, etc.) to use the Neo4j MCP server in both STDIO and HTTP transport modes.
+This guide covers how to configure various MCP clients (VSCode, Claude Desktop, etc.) to use the Neo4j MCP server.

-## Transport Modes Overview

-The Neo4j MCP server supports two transport modes:
+The server supports two transport modes:

-- **STDIO** (default): Standard MCP communication via stdin/stdout for desktop clients
+- **STDIO** (default): For desktop clients (Claude Desktop, VSCode)
-- **HTTP**: RESTful HTTP server with per-request Basic Authentication for web-based clients and multi-tenant scenarios
+- **HTTP**: For web-based clients and multi-tenant scenarios

-### When to Use Each Mode

-**Use STDIO mode when:**

-- Using desktop MCP clients (Claude Desktop, VSCode)
-- Single-user scenarios
-- Local development
-- Following standard MCP patterns

-**Use HTTP mode when:**

-- Building web-based MCP clients
-- Need multi-tenant support (different users, different credentials)
-- Want to expose MCP over network
-- Integrating with web applications
+See [README.md](../README.md#transport-modes) for more details on transport modes.

 ## Environment Variables